mjadwani/rollback/README.md

-# Estimating UR ROLLBACK completion time.
+# Estimating UR(Unit Of Recovery) ROLLBACK completion time.

 ## Problem
 Ever Caught is a situation where you are called upon to do the analysis of this situation